Joseph Barboza: Turning government witness

 Barboza went on to testify against Raymond Patriarca and many high-ranking members and associates of the New England family.
 On June 20, Patriarca and Henry Tameleo were indicted for conspiracy to murder in the 1966 killing of Providence bookmaker Willie Marfeo.
 On August 9, Gennaro Angiulo was accused of participating in the murder of Rocco DiSeglio.
 Finally in October, six men were charged with the March 1965 murder of Edward "Teddy" Deegan, who had been marked for death for several burglaries which he had committed with Stephen Flemmi, in Chelsea.
 Shortly after the indictment of Raymond Patriarca, which drew front-page stories about Barboza as a turncoat, Barboza wrote to the Boston Herald: "All I want to be is left alone."
 The La Cosa Nostra was willing to pay Barboza $25,000 to quit talking.
 He showed some interest in the deal raising the price to $50,000 which was agreed upon but later turned down after consulting his lawyer.

 Angiulo was later found not guilty.
 Despite efforts by reporters to coax jurors to explain their deliberations, none did.
 Twenty years later, however, jury foreman Kenneth Matthews said none of the sixteen jurors had found Barboza believable, stating "He didn't help the state at all.
 He wasn't reliable.
 He was nothing as a witness".

 On January 30, 1968, a bomb was planted in the car of Barboza's attorney, John E. Fitzgerald, future Rapid City, South Dakota Judge for the 7th Circuit, resulting in Fitzgerald losing his right leg below the knee.
 After that Barboza was moved around frequently from Thacher Island to Fort Devens and even to the Junior Officers' quarters located in Fort Knox, Kentucky.
-Barboza owned a German Shepherd dog and while at Fort Knox he would walk his dog with future corrupt FBI agent John Morris who was a member of the military police at the time.
+Barboza owned a German Shepherd and while at Fort Knox he would walk his dog with future corrupt FBI agent John Morris who was a member of the military police at the time.
 In May 1968, the Deegan trial began.
 After 50 days of testimony and deliberations, the jury returned a guilty verdict.
 Found guilty and sentenced to death were Peter Limone, Louis Greco, Henry Tameleo and Ronald Cassesso.
 Sentenced to life in prison were Joseph Salvati and Wilfred Roy French.